ssmolkin1/my-little-schemer/README.md

 - `cond`
 - `lambda`
 - `isEqan`
+- `isEqual`
+- `isEqlist`
 - `||`
 - `&&`
 - `sub1`
 - `add1`
 - `isZero`

 All work as you would expect.
 Note that *anything that is not a list is an atom* (including functions, booleans, etc.).
 Since `?` is an operator in JavaScript, Scheme question forms like `null?` are converted to "is" forms like `isNull`.
-Also, note that definitions are scoped to the module's namespace (the `ss` object).
-Anything defined with `define` will be defined inside of `ss`.
-Thus, `isDefined`, `isFunction` and the evaluation functions will only recognize definitions and perform substitutions if the terms are defined inside of `ss`.

-In addition, a few helpful arithmetic functions have been defined:
+In addition, a few helpful arithmetic functions have been defined as primitives:

 - `+`
 - `-`